vegaprotocol/specs/protocol/0041-TSTK-target_stake.md

 # Target stake

-# Target stake for derivatives markets (cash settled futures / perps...)
+## Target stake for derivatives markets (cash settled futures / perpetuals...)

 This spec outlines how to measure how much stake we want committed to a market relative to what is happening on the market (currently open interest).
 The target stake is a calculated quantity, utilised by various mechanisms in the protocol: